Water is a precious resource for us to use wisely.

 Many businesses have retained their water efficiency since the Millennium Drought and will continue to do so over the years to come.

-At 60% water conservation and business and industry voluntary programs will be made available containing information for businesses to conduct their own audit of your to investigate further water efficiencies in their businesses.
+When the combined level of our drinking water dams is 60%, water conservation and business and industry voluntary programs will be made available.
+They will contain information for businesses to conduct their own audit to investigate further water efficiencies in their businesses.

 Seqwater will work with peak industry bodies to encourage appropriate water efficiencies for that industry type.